murthy-vmware/acme-fitness-store/05-hol-1-hello-world-spring-boot-microservice/README.md

 ```bash
 kill %1
 ```
+The above step ensures that the hello-world app is up and running locally without any issues.

-## Create and deploy the application on Azure Spring Apps
+## Create and deploy the application on Azure Spring Apps instance

 In order to create the app instance graphically, you can use [the Azure portal](https://portal.azure.com/):